Miguelc8021/copy-cat-website/README.md

  </h1>

 <p>
  This project gave me the perfert opportunity to show what I have learned about HTML & CSS.
 I always understood about how certain tags worked.
-For example, I learned about ```background-color```
+For example, I learned about `background-color` and `padding`
 </p>